umar-a1i/Data-Science-Machine-Learning/README.md

 ## ML with Sklearn

 There is a pdf file about ML with sklearn in Python, you can find it [here](ML_sklearn.pdf).

+## Image Classification

+There is a pdf file about Image Classification with keras in Python, you can find it [here](DogCatClass.ipynb_-_Colaboratory.pdf).